lulzzz/vera/README.md

 - Latest dotnet core version (https://dotnet.microsoft.com/download)
 - Currently requires access to a Windows machine/vm to be able to run the Cosmos emulator (https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator)
 - Either Rider or Visual Studio (prefer Rider :))
+- Use conventions from: https://www.conventionalcommits.org to build commit messages

 ## Registering a new service
 - Invoke the `.MapGrpcService<>(..)` on the `endpoints` in the `Startup.cs` in the Vera.Host project